Send the link below via email or IMCopy

 We'll visit the ancient ruins at Petra in Jordan

 the capital of Jordan.
-We'll visit and volunteer in a Syrian refugee camp.
+We'll visit and volunteer in a Syrian refugee schools.
 If it is safe, we will fly to Cairo, Egypt to see the Pyramids before flying home.

 We'll start out exploring the Mediterranean Coast from Tel Aviv to Haifa, focusing on Jewish-Arab coexistence in this region